-So far - in October 2012 - five books have been written, and one adopted,
+So far - as at 26th November 2013 - seven books have been written, and one adopted,

 Creating Joy: How to be much happier, right now!

 | CENT e-book No.5: How to Control

 Your Anxiety: A rational approach using REBT/CBT |

 In this manual, I want to do two things: (1) To present a basic understanding of the Rational-Emotive Behaviour Therapy

 and (2) To provide a set of exercises for you to do so that you can learn how to analyze your problems with anxiety; identify

 solutions; and implement those solutions so as to eliminate your anxiety.

 In that way, you can become your own “counsellor”, in the

 area of anxiety and fear, because you can learn to fix your own emotional and behavioural problems.

 For further information, please go to How to control your anxiety...

 Chill Out: How to Control Your Stress Level, and to Have a Happier Life

 Third revised and expanded edition: 2012.
 The purpose of this book is to teach the reader what stress is, and how to

 combat it.
 It contains eighteen techniques for reducing physical and mental strain, and to enhance environmental control.